BeyondMicroControl/AsciiCAD/docs/design.md

 ### Definition
 A **component** is a catalog-defined 2D template (“sprite”) placed on the grid.

 At the net-policy level, components are treated as **shapes with ends (pins/protrusions)** plus optional metadata (type, label ID).
-Any deeper semantics belong to higher layers.
+Any deeper semantics belong to higher specialisation layers.

 ### Spaces inside components
 Spaces inside a component template are **pure spacers**: